- What do I need to know about quitting?

 You should not use NRT if you plan to keep using any tobacco product.
 You can get too much nicotine this way.

 It would be rare for an adult trying to quit tobacco to get a serious overdose using NRT.
 But with liquid forms that can absorb quickly through the skin, overdose could happen.
-That’s why you should not use a heat source (like a heating pad or heat lamp) on the skin under your nicotine patch — the extra blood supply could cause more nicotine to absorb.
+That’s why you should not use a heat source (like a heating pad or heat lamp) near your nicotine patch – the extra blood supply could cause more nicotine to absorb.
 All forms of NRT can be harmful if too much is taken in.

 Here are some symptoms of too much nicotine:

 - Tremors (shaking)